Sophcopy/Sophcopy/README.md

-- # Hey there, I'm SophCreates! 🤎
+- # Hey there, I'm SophCopy! 🤎

 Welcome to my corner of GitHub!